mickstevens/coBrowseLib/README.md

 be shown once - make sure to save this in a secure location, or possibly your `~/.bash_profile`.

+##App Components and Access Tokens

+We have two different components  in this app

+1. A client (browser) - HTML form which we will make co-browsable
+2. A server which vouches for the identity of your browser instances ( each opened co-browsable page)

+The role of server side of this app is to contact Twilio (Twilio Sync) and get an access token .
+The access token is passed to Client (Browser in this case) to create a client for Twilio Sync .
+This helps abstracting out any account information ( Account SID , API Keys ,Instance IDs ) at client side and hence enforcing secure communication between Sync client on the browser to Twilo Sync on the cloud using the Access Tokens

+>>For the simplicity of understanding the concept , I have left out user creation and maintenance .
+I am using randomly generated name for each page that is requested .
+In a real life scenario , you could create a one-to-one cobrowsing between a customer and user by implementing

 ## Setting Up The Node.js Application
 #### Clone this repo from github